- Submission Deadline: Wed 11 October 2017 (12pm (noon) PDT / 3pm EDT)

 - Promotional strategy: a description of your advertising/promotional strategy for attracting attendees

 The Advance Program Description is a brief 100-word abstract that is used to describe and advertise your course to prospective attendees.
-The description should describe the topic to be covered with pointers to relevant background material, an outline of the course activities itself and short presenter/tutor bios.
+You will also asked to provide metadata and short descriptions of type of course, level, attendance limits, accolades of instructors, and any unusual materials / logistics, etc.

 Part 2.
 Detailed Course Description (up to 4 pages)